Misinference of interaction-free measurement from a classical system

-The topographical configuration used in our experiments is depicted in figure 2(a).
+The topographical configuration used in our experiments is depicted in figure 3(a).
 A walking droplet is launched towards a submerged rhombus that acts as a beam-splitter, forcing the droplet along one of two adjoining channels with equal probability.
-We consider the upper part of the left channel to be our ``bomb", an object who's presence we seek to detect without the droplet interacting with it directly.
-When the ``bomb" is present in the system (figure 2(b)), the setup is identical to that used to realize surreal trajectories \cite{frumkin_real_2022}.
-If the droplet takes the left channel, it hits the ``bomb" and detonates it.
+We consider the upper part of the left channel to be our ``bomb", an object whose presence we seek to detect without the droplet interacting with it directly.
+While the droplet is localized at all times, its pilot-wave is spatially extended and so interacts with the geometry of its environment.
+This delocalization of the pilot-wave accounts for the different drop behaviors in the different geometric configurations.
+When the ``bomb" is present in the system (figure 3(b)), the setup is identical to that used to realize surreal trajectories \cite{frumkin_real_2022}.
+If the droplet takes the left channel, it hits the ``bomb" and so effectively detonates it.
+At this point, the droplet trajectory is considered to be terminated.
 If, however, the droplet takes the right channel, its pilot-wave interacts with its environment so as to deflect the droplet toward the right, along a surreal trajectory.
 Thus, if the ``bomb" is present, the droplet will either detonate it, or be detected on the right side of the setup (see supplementary video 1).
-When the ``bomb" is absent (Figure 2(c)) and the droplet takes the left path, there is nothing there to reflect it, so it continues along a straight path to the left.
+The droplet follows a surreal trajectory followed only when the boundary geometry of the setup is right-left symmetric \cite{frumkin_real_2022}.
+When the ``bomb" is absent (Figure 3(c)), this symmetry is broken, and the surreal trajectory is precluded.
 If the droplet takes the right path, it is reflected, then continues in a straight line towards the left.
-Thus in the absence of the ``bomb", the droplet will always be detected on the left side of the setup.
+If the droplet takes the left path, there is nothing there to reflect it, so it continues along a straight path to the left.
+Thus in the absence of the ``bomb", the droplet will always be detected on the left side of the setup (see supplementary video 2).
 After many realizations of the experiment in which the bomb was present $50\%$ of the time, the experimenter has a $25\%$ chance of detecting the droplet on the right side.
-Such a detection indicates that the ``bomb" was present in the left channel, even though the droplet took the right path and so never interacted directly with it (see supplementary video 2).
+Such a detection indicates that the ``bomb" was present in the left channel, even though the droplet took the right path and so never interacted directly with it.